Hebron, Kentucky: History

 Previously known as Briar Thicket and possibly Hecla, the community post office established in 1858 was named for the local Hebron Lutheran Church.

 Geography

 Hebron is located in northern Boone County, on the western edge of the Cincinnati–Covington suburbs.
 Interstate 275 forms the northern edge of the CDP, with the CDP of Francisville to the north.
-The center of Hebron is focused around the intersection of Kentucky Route 20 and Kentucky Route 237, located 3 mi west of the entrance to Cincinnati/Northern Kentucky International Airport.
+The center of Hebron is the area around the intersection of Kentucky Route 20 and Kentucky Route 237, located 3 mi west of the entrance to Cincinnati/Northern Kentucky International Airport.
 Downtown Cincinnati is 16 mi to the east of Hebron by I-275 and I-75/71.

 According to the U.S. Census Bureau, Hebron has a total area of 16.7 sqkm, of which 0.03 sqkm, or 0.18%, is water.